gomix/gomix.github.io/cv/cover_letter.md

 Any date in 2018

-You

-Paid job
+For You @ Paid job

-Organization
+In your Organization

-Address
+Locate @ Address

 City, State Zip Code